What are the two possible genotypes for a person with type A bloo... | Channels for Pearson+

 1

-Understand that blood type is determined by the presence of antigens on the surface of red blood cells.
-Type A blood has A antigens.
+Understand that blood type is determined by the presence of antigens on the surface of red blood cells, specifically A and B antigens.

-Recognize that blood type is inherited through alleles.
-The A allele is dominant, and the O allele is recessive.
+Recognize that the ABO blood group system is controlled by a single gene with three alleles: A, B, and O.

+Recall that type A blood can result from two possible genotypes: homozygous (AA) or heterozygous (AO).

 Watch next